9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ### Incorrectly trying to compare for equality

-What if we want to compare the values stored in two nodes of type Tree, and return one of them if they\'re equal?
-Here\'s an attempt.
+What if we want to compare the values stored in two nodes of type Tree, and return one of them if they're equal?
+Here's an attempt.

 :::: captioned-content
 ::: caption